Carp Welfare

 Once you’ve got to grips with the hook, apply the thumb pressure to the eye of the hook whilst pushing down the shank in the opposite direction to the point of penetration.

-Transferring to the sling
+Transferring to the Weigh Sling / Retainer

 Before you zip up the sling and lift the fish onto the scales, check that all the fins are flat to the fish’s body.
 If they are not this will cause unnecessary stress to the fish and potentially damage its fins.